How they qualified

 The key players

-Wingers Antonio Valencia and Christian Noboa, as well as forwards Felipe Caicedo and Jefferson Montero, represent an exciting new wave for Ecuadorian football, but they are also ably assisted by a handful of evergreen stalwarts with European experience, such as Edison Mendez, Walter Ayovi and Segundo Castillo.
+Wingers Antonio Valencia and Cristhian Noboa, as well as forwards Felipe Caicedo and Jefferson Montero, represent an exciting new wave for Ecuadorian football, but they are also ably assisted by evergreen stalwarts with European experience in Edison Mendez and Walter Ayovi.

 Coach: Reinaldo Rueda